-Overall, streaming of online content has made big steps in as far as shows and movies are concerned.
+Overall, streaming of online content has made big steps as far as shows and movies are concerned.
 The same cannot be said for short films, however.
-In a chat with Wes Fleming, Founder of Miniflix TV, we learn how huge of a task it still is trying to find a caring, reliable home for short films, and how Wes and his team are determined to change that.
+In a chat with Wes Fleming, Founder of Miniflix TV, we learn how huge of a task it still is trying to find a reliable home for short films, and how Wes and his team are determined to change that.

 ORIGIN OF MINIFLIX.TV